Click here to go back to the web site for History 8-2.

 - Explain the history of John C. Fremont.
 What were his original goals?
 How did that change?
 How did he affect the history of the American West?
 How did his wife and his in-laws affect his plans?

-For this part of Assignment Seven you will choose two of the following essential questions and create a simple essay of three paragraphs or so relating to it.
-For a three paragraph essay samples, see this link.
+For this part of Assignment Eight you will choose two of the following essential questions and create a simple essay of three paragraphs or so relating to the questions you chose.
+This means you will create a total of six paragraphs for this part of the assignment.
+For a three paragraph essay samples see this link if you are viewing this as a PDF file.
+If not, go to the website for the link.

-- How did the Utopian communities of the time effect the general movement of Americans to the West?
+- How did the Utopian communities of the time affect the general movement of Americans to the West?

-- In what ways did the Texas revolt against Mexico and Texas’ eventual joining to the United States affect the westerward growth of the United States?
+- In what ways did the Texas revolt against Mexico and Texas’ eventual joining to the United States affect the westward growth of the United States?

 - Why was the Mexican War fought?
 What were the outcomes?